 - Dirty Communist: Averted.
 The main characters are socialists, as are many of the supporting characters.
 They're decent people for the most part.

-- Go Out with a Smile: The final visual of the film suggests this.
+- Go Out with a Smile: The final visual of the film suggests this, likely in reference that eyewitnesses at her funeral said that her corpse smiled as it was cremated.

 - Handicapped Badass: Frida, post-accident.